-How to qualify for the Creative Worker Visa
+How to qualify for a Creative Worker Visa

 The applicant needs to have a job offer in the UK as a creative worker.
 The UK employer needs to provide the applicant with a certificate of sponsorship to apply.